Foreign Exchange and Interest Rates A - Z

 See summary on this page, or here.

 Every banking day, in most countries with a well-developed interest rate market, a selected panel of banks quote interest rates for different time periods.
+These interest rates are called a “Day-to-day money rate” or “overnight rate”.
 Based on the interest rates provided by the banks, the panel calculates an interest rate for each of the different time periods, which then becomes the average interbank interest rate in the currency in question.
-For example, USD is called the LIBOR rate.
+For example, for the USD, the fixed-income interest rates are called EFFR.

-Day-to-Day Market rates are changed daily, provided it is a banking day for the currency in question.
+Day-to-Day money rates, or overnight rates, are changed daily, provided it is a banking day for the currency in question.

-All currencies can be connected to the Day-to-Day market rate in principle, but not all are connected to a public fixing on a daily basis in the individual foreign exchange markets.
+All currencies can be connected to the Day-to-Day money rate in principle, but not all are connected to a public fixing on a daily basis in the individual foreign exchange markets.

 BID is the rate the bank is willing to pay for a deposit for a given time period.
 ASK is the rate at which the bank is willing to lend money/make a deposit in another bank for a given time period.
 The difference between BID and ASK for the same time period is called the SPREAD.